denzuko/BRICKS_TS-docker/README.md

 # Bricks Transaction Serer

 A Go implementation of an IBM CICS-compatible 3270 transaction server.
-Users dial in over telnet (plain or TLS) with a 3270 terminal emulator, sign on via a built-in CSSN scrxeen, and run REXX or COBOL programs whose `EXEC CICS` commands are interpreted by a built-in REXX or COBOL VMs with `EXEC CICS` handlers backed by an on-disk record store.
+Users dial in with a 3270 terminal emulator, sign on via a built-in CSSN scrxeen, and run REXX or COBOL programs whose `EXEC CICS` commands are interpreted by a built-in REXX or COBOL VMs with `EXEC CICS` handlers backed by an on-disk record store.

 Both dialects and interpreter implementations of REXX and COBOL are mine, and not related to BREXX, or Regina.